 Early diagnosis and treatment of cellulitis are crucial for several reasons.
 It can spread quickly and lead to severe complications.
 Untreated, it can spread to other body parts, leading to sepsis, abscess formation, and other potentially life-threatening conditions.

-Early diagnosis and treatment of cellulitis can prevent the spread of infection and help manage symptoms more effectively.
+In addition, early diagnosis and treatment of cellulitis can prevent the spread of infection and help manage symptoms more effectively.
 Antibiotics are the most common treatment for cellulitis, and early treatment can improve the effectiveness of the medication, reduce the duration of symptoms, and prevent the development of complications.